d-k-k/CyberCANOE/API.md

 //Returns true at the frame the 'Dpad RIGHT' button is released by the specified wand.
 CC_WANDCONTROLS.Dpad_Right_UP(int wandNum);

-//Returns if the 'Dpad RIGHT' button is held down by the specified wand.
+//Returns true if the 'Dpad RIGHT' button is held down by the specified wand.
 CC_WANDCONTROLS.Dpad_Right_PRESS(int wandNum);

 //Returns the float number for the 'X-Axis' for the specified wand.